Webinar

 • Tubal sterilization

-• Pelvic inflammatory disease (PID).
-PID is as an inflammatory condition of the fallopian tubes (salpingitis) and may also involve the ovaries (oophoritis), and pelvic peritoneum (peritonitis)
+• Pelvic inflammatory disease (PID): Inflammation of fallopian tubes (salpingitis), possibly involving ovaries (oophoritis) and pelvic peritoneum (peritonitis)

 • Endometriosis